 - 1 avocado (sliced)

 - 1 tbsp fresh basil pesto

 - 1 tbsp toasted sunflower & pumpkin seeds

-Season the eggs with salt and a generous crack of black pepper.
+- Crack the eggs into a bowl and season with salt and a generous crack of black pepper.
 Add the eggs to the vegetable mixture in the pan.
 Stir gently to combine allowing the bottom of the omelette to set, however the top should still be liquid.

-Place the omelette on a warm plate, cover with the avocado and watercress.
-Sprinkle over the toasted seeds and drizzle over the pesto.
+- Place the omelette on a warm plate, cover with the avocado and watercress.
+Sprinkle with the toasted seeds and drizzle over the pesto.
 Serve immediately.

 • Please note that the nutrition information provided above is approximate and meant as a guideline only •Share on Facebook